 Thus, I recommend mid-week as the best days for the civil ceremony.

 In addition, the least crowded times in SF City Hall are early morning and late afternoon, which also have better lighting if you plan to do outdoor portraits before or after the ceremony.

 Do we need to hire an officiant for our ceremony?

 If you book the public ceremony at the Rotunda, the city hall will provide you with a judge.
 If you reserve a private ceremony, you can have your own officiant or get theirs.

 Can we write our own vows?

-As I said earlier, with the public ceremony, because of the time limit, it’s hard to do your own vows, rather than the officiant’s standard vow.
-However, officiants all have their own distinct style and some are more flexible than others in allowing personalization of vows.
+With the public ceremony, because of the time limit, it’s hard to do your own vows, rather than the officiant’s standard vow.
+However, officiants all have their own style and some are more flexible than others in allowing personalization of vows.
 Just ask!